aprilsears/aprilsears/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aprilnsears@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love crafts and anything pretty.
-My current obsession is raising and collecting moths to pin.
+- ⚡ Fun fact: I love crafts and looking for antique
 <!---
 aprilsears/aprilsears is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.